lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_03.md

 3:12 Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
 3:13 But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.
 3:14 For we are made partakers of Christ, if we hold the beginning of our confidence stedfast unto the end;
-3:15 While it is said, To day if ye will hear his voice, harden not your hearts, as in the provocation.
+3:15 While it is said, To day if ye will hear his voice, <>harden not your hearts, as in the provocation</b>.

 3:16 For some, when they had heard, did provoke: howbeit not all that came out of Egypt by Moses.
 3:17 But with whom was he grieved forty years? was it not with them that had sinned, whose carcases fell in the wilderness?